ncatlab/nlab-content/pages/4/7/9/4/4974/content.md

 ##Idea##

-Event structures were introduced i order to abstract away from the precise 'places' and times at which events occur in distributed systems.
-The structre focuses on the events and the causal ordering between them.
+Event structures were introduced in order to abstract away from the precise 'places' and times at which events occur in distributed systems.
+The structure focuses on the events and the causal ordering between them.

+##Original form##

 +--{: . un-definition}
 ##Definition##
 An _event structure_, $(E,\le, \sharp)$, consists of a [[poset]] $(E,\le)$ of _events_, where the partial order relation expresses _causal dependency_, together with a symmetric irreflexive relation $\sharp$, called _incompatibility_  .
 This data is to satisfy